Reviewed for current filing season: 10 June 2026

 Filing for Tax Returns

-Dealers under the composition scheme are required to furnish their first return for the period starting from the date on which they become a registered taxable entity until the end of the quarter in which the registration has been granted.
+Dealers under the composition scheme are required to furnish their first statement for the period starting from the date on which they become a registered taxable entity until the end of the quarter in which the registration has been granted.

 Transitional Provisions